rlunar/valkey-php/docs/content/introspection.md

 *Mixed* The timeout (DOUBLE) specified in our connect call or FALSE if we're not connected

 ### getReadTimeout
-_**Description**_:  Get the read timeout specified to phpredis or FALSE if we're not connected
+_**Description**_:  Get the read timeout specified to valkey-php or FALSE if we're not connected

 ##### *Parameters*
 None

 ##### *Return value*
-*Mixed*  Returns the read timeout (which can be set using setOption and Redis::OPT_READ_TIMEOUT) or FALSE if we're not connected
+*Mixed*  Returns the read timeout (which can be set using setOption and Valkey::OPT_READ_TIMEOUT) or FALSE if we're not connected

 ### getPersistentID
 -----
-_**Description**_:  Gets the persistent ID that phpredis is using
+_**Description**_:  Gets the persistent ID that valkey-php is using

 ##### *Parameters*
 None

 ##### *Return value*
-*Mixed* Returns the persistent id phpredis is using (which will only be set if connected with pconnect), NULL if we're not using a persistent ID, and FALSE if we're not connected
+*Mixed* Returns the persistent id valkey-php is using (which will only be set if connected with pconnect), NULL if we're not using a persistent ID, and FALSE if we're not connected

 ### getAuth
 -----
-_**Description**_:  Get the password (or username and password if using Redis 6 ACLs) used to authenticate the connection.
+_**Description**_:  Get the password (or username and password if using Valkey 6 ACLs) used to authenticate the connection.

 ### *Parameters*
 None